formstamp/formstamp/README.md

 Testing
 -------

-Before you can run test, you should start phantomjs service:
+Before you can run test, you should start phantomjs service and express server:

+  node server.js
   grunt phantomjs

 Then you could use `grunt test` for running tests.
 Also